Call Now: 610-480-8919 Email Signup Online Bill Pay

 Clothing

-Enough to last for up to a couple of days, without belts or strings, as they are not allowed on the unit.
+Enough to last for several days, without belts or strings, as they are not allowed on the unit.
 A washer and dryer are available on each unit for client use.

 Toiletries